Account-based marketing (ABM): The definitive guide

 ABM tactics are the specific methods and techniques used to engage and nurture accounts in a personalised and targeted manner.
 These tactics are designed to support the overall ABM strategy and help businesses achieve their goals.

-But before we start exploring what they are, its worth addressing a key principle of how we should plan to use them: integration.
+But before we start exploring what they are, it’s worth addressing a key principle of how we should plan to use them: integration.
 This is especially important in value-based ABM programmes (1:1 and 1:Few) where the target audience will be too small for waterfall/performance marketing conversion benchmarks to work properly.

 In the past, we’ve seen amazing research, strategy, messaging, and content channelled through a single tactic (typically display) only to get little to no traction.
 To increase your chances of success, we’d recommend orchestrating a range of outreach tactics to ensure you have an integrated set of communications surrounding the account and audience.